ZoomInfo

 These errors skew your churn rate and lead to bad decisions:

-• Mistake: Including new customers in the denominator.
-This artificially lowers your churn rate by inflating the starting customer count.
+• Mistake: Including new customers in the denominator artificially lowers your churn rate by inflating the starting customer count.
 Your churn rate should measure retention of the existing base, not dilute it with new acquisitions.

-• Mistake: Mixing time periods.
-Comparing monthly churn to quarterly churn without adjusting for time window creates false trends.
-Standardize your reporting period.
+• Mistake: Mixing time periods creates false trends.
+Standardize your reporting period to avoid comparing monthly churn to quarterly churn without adjusting for time window.

-• Mistake: Not excluding one-time revenue.
-If you're calculating revenue churn, only include recurring revenue.
-One-time implementation fees or professional services don't belong in the churn calculation.
+• Mistake: Not excluding one-time revenue from revenue churn calculations.
+Only include recurring revenue because one-time implementation fees or professional services don't belong in the churn calculation.

-• Mistake: Failing to segment by customer type.
-Aggregate churn masks whether you're losing high-value or low-value customers.
+• Mistake: Failing to segment by customer type masks whether you're losing high-value or low-value customers.
 Segment by tier to see where the real problem lives.

 • Contract size: SMB vs. mid-market vs. enterprise

-• Customer tenure: New customers (0-6 months) vs. established accounts
+• Customer tenure: 0-6 months vs. established accounts

 • Product line: Which offerings see the highest attrition